-AML's goal is a collaborative approach with the community, involving it and other stakeholders by soliciting ideas and input, building consensus, and including user participation in the design and building processes.
+The AML Program's goal is a collaborative approach with the community, involving it and other stakeholders by soliciting ideas and input, building consensus, and including user participation in the design and building processes.
 The goal is to create a harmonious, humane, widely supported solution to the issue of safeguarding local abandoned mine hazards.

-Stakeholders in the planning process include landowners, local biking and hiking interests, cultural preservation groups, merchant associations, the Town of Silver City, Grant County, the OSMRE and the BLM Las Cruces District Office, the State Historic Preservation Division, and the public.
+Stakeholders in the planning process include landowners, local biking and hiking interests, cultural preservation groups, merchant associations, the Town, Grant County, the OSM in the BLM Las Cruces District Office, the State Historic Preservation Division, and the public.